lrobert142/Simple-PHP-API/README.md

 Currently, migrations must be run manually on the database, but should not require any servers to be restarted.

-The automation of running these migrations will be looked at in the future.
+The automation of running these migrations may be looked at in the future.

 ## Running Tests

+### Unit Tests

 1. Simply run `./vendor/bin/phpunit --bootstrap vendor/autoload.php --testdox tests` to run all tests under the `/tests` directory

+## End-to-End Tests

+1. Currently unsupported.

 # Useful Tips